 Konstantin joined Watsi on May 27th, 2015.
-Five years ago, Konstantin became the 1431st member to automatically support a new Watsi patient every month.
-Since then, 4,609 more people have become monthly donors!
-Konstantin's most recent donation traveled 8,100 miles to support Winfred, a young teenage girl from Kenya, to fund life-changing surgery to correct a congenital abnormality.
+Six years ago, Konstantin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Konstantin's most recent donation traveled 7,400 miles to support Ren, a grandmother from Cambodia, to fund ear surgery.

 Konstantin has funded healthcare for 62 patients in 11 countries.